apache/druid/docs/development/extensions-core/kafka-supervisor-operations.md

 offsets, the supervisor kills and recreates any active tasks, so that tasks begin reading from valid offsets.

+The `POST /druid/indexer/v1/supervisor/<supervisorId>/reset?timestamp=<timestamp in millisencond>` operation uses the offsets align to this timestamp, causing the supervisor to start reading offsets from that offsets in Kafka.
+After clearing stored offsets, the supervisor kills and recreates any active tasks, so that tasks begin reading from valid offsets.

 Use care when using this operation!
 Resetting the supervisor may cause Kafka messages to be skipped or read twice, resulting in missing or duplicate data.